 This assignment can be done alone or with a partner.

 Warning: Once you create a Github repo, you will not be able to change (add, remove, or swap) partners for this project (both 2A and 2B), so please be sure of your partner before starting the project.
 You must add your partner on both

 If there are extenuating circumstances that require a partner switch (e.g. your partner drops the class, your partner is unresponsive), please reach out to us privately.

 Visit Galloc.
 Log in and start the Project 2 assignment.
 This will create a GitHub repository for your work.

 Clone the repository on your local machine (you don't need the hive machine at all for this project).
 Windows users should clone in Git Bash.

 Setup: Java and Python

 We will use the Venus web interface for debugging.
-The procedure is very similar to the Venus setup in Lab 3, so we highly recommend doing Lab 3 first.
+The procedure is very similar to the Venus setup in Lab 3.

 On your local computer (not the hive), navigate to your